rpm-software-management/dnf/doc/cli_vs_yum.rst

 yum-updateonboot
 ================

-DNF does not have a direct drop-in replacement of yum-updateonboot command.
+DNF does not have a direct replacement of yum-updateonboot command.
-However, the similar result can be achieved by using ``dnf automatic`` command (see :doc:`automatic`).
+However, the similar result can be achieved by ``dnf automatic`` command (see :doc:`automatic`).

 You can either use the shortcut::